 Carbs add up.

-That portion of broccoli and carrots you had for dinner, the strawberries with whipped cream you had for dessert, and the nuts and dark chocolate you had in the evening — they all add up.
+The broccoli and carrots you ate for dinner, those strawberries with whipped cream you had for dessert, and the nuts and dark chocolate you enjoyed earlier in the day — they all add up.

-Even when eating real keto foods, “a little bit of this” and “a little bit of that” can take you out of ketosis.
-If you’re not getting results on your keto diet, consider the following grocery-shopping tips:
+Even when eating healthy keto foods, “a little bit of this” and “a little bit of that” might take you out of ketosis.
+If you’re not getting results on your keto diet, consider these grocery-shopping tips:

-Another common slip-up is over-eating almond flour in baked items that are keto-friendly only when served in smaller quantities.
-So keep your eye on portion size and be mindful of how much almond flour you buy.
+Another common slip-up is getting too much almond flour in baked items that are keto friendly only when served in smaller quantities.
+So keep your eye on portion size and be mindful of how much almond flour you buy — and consume.

 These full-fat dairy products can be okay in moderation, but both contain carbohydrates.
-Cream cheese has one or two grams of carbs per ounce, and Greek yogurt has about 10 g of carbs per cup.
+Cream cheese has 1.5 to 2 grams of carbs per ounce (28 grams), and Greek yogurt has about 5 grams of carbs per 3/4 cup (170 grams).
 So go easy!

 Calculate net carbs

-Packaged foods often contain hidden sugars and starches.
-Avoid this trap by calculating the number of net carbs1 the food contains.
+Packaged foods often contain hidden sugars and starches.8 Avoid this trap by calculating the number of net carbs the food contains.9

-As an example, consider the label on the chocolate bar to the left – the Green & Black 85% Cacao Bar.
+As an example, consider the label on the chocolate bar to the left – the Green & Black’s 85% Cacao Bar.

 How do you calculate the number of net carbs in that chocolate?
 Do these four things (it takes just seconds once you’ve done it a few times):

-Third, check the grams of dietary fiber per serving, (circled in green, above).
+Third, check the grams of dietary fiber per serving (circled in green, above).
 Calculate net carbs by subtracting the fiber (green) from the total carbohydrates (blue).
-This chocolate has 9 g net carbs per serving (14 g carbs – 5 g fiber = 9 net carbs).
+This chocolate has 9 grams of net carbs per serving (14 g carbs – 5 g fiber = 9 g net carbs).